garrettwong/gcp-logging-tests/README.md

 # gcp-logging-tests

-`gcp-logging-tests` focuses on the continuous verification of the end to end process of event generation and the generated GCP logs.
-It's goal is to identify log diffs, new log generations in common cloud workflows.
+`gcp-logging-tests` focuses on the continuous verification of the end to end processes of generating events and their associated Google Cloud Platform logs.
+We want to identify log diffs, new log generations in common cloud workflows.

 ## Getting Started